sedol1339/files/abstracts.md

 Mishkin, D., & Matas, J. (2015).
 All you need is a good init. arXiv, 1511.06422.
 Retrieved from https://arxiv.org/abs/1511.06422v7

-    - Layer-sequential unit-variance (LSUV) initialization:
+    - We propose a layer-sequential unit-variance (LSUV) initialization:
     - 1) use orthonormal matrices
-    - 2) normalize the variance of the output of each layer to be equal to one
+    - 2) sequentially normalize the variance of the output of each layer to be equal to one

 Novikov, A., Podoprikhin, D., Osokin, A., & Vetrov, D. (2015).
 Tensorizing Neural Networks. arXiv, 1509.06569.
 Retrieved from https://arxiv.org/abs/1509.06569v2

-    - Authors convert FCN weight matrices to Tensor Train format (TT-layer, TensorNet)
+    - We convert FCN weight matrices to Tensor Train format (we call it TT-layer, TensorNet)
     - Number of parameters is reduced by a huge factor (up to 200000 times for VGG dense layers)
     - The expressive power is preserved